Back-End Engineer

 Seattle, WA Sep 2021 - Present

-• Owned the service architecture for the GitHub Issues platform supporting 120M+ MAU, leading end-to-end design and operation across API contracts, read/write throughput, and on-call reliability within a polyglot service mesh.
+• Own service architecture for the GitHub Issues platform supporting 120M+ MAU, leading end-to-end design and operation across API contracts, read/write throughput, and on-call reliability within a polyglot service mesh.

-• Designed and shipped a GraphQL API for issue search and triage, defining schema versioning policies, deprecation conventions, and persisted-query support, reducing client payload size by 42% and cutting average query latency from 380ms to 120ms across 8 internal consumers.
+• Designed and shipped a GraphQL API for issue search and triage, defining schema versioning, deprecation conventions, and persisted-query support, reducing client payload size by 42% and cutting average query latency from 380ms to 120ms across 8 internal consumers.

 • Architected a partitioned PostgreSQL schema for issue activity history, using range partitioning by month, covering indexes, and a logical-replication-based zero-downtime migration, reducing p99 query time on 2B+ rows from 2.4s to 180ms.

-• Built an event-driven notification pipeline in Go using Kafka with at-least-once delivery, idempotent consumers, and exactly-once dedup via consumer-side keys, processing 400M+ events/day with 99.99% delivery success and sub-second end-to-end fan-out.
+• Built an event-driven notification pipeline in Go on Kafka with at-least-once delivery, idempotent consumers, and consumer-side dedup, processing 400M+ events/day at 99.99% delivery success and sub-second end-to-end fan-out.

-• Optimized hot-path API endpoints through Redis read-through caching, connection-pool tuning, and query plan analysis with EXPLAIN ANALYZE, lifting throughput by 3.5x (from 2k RPS to 7k RPS) and cutting p95 latency by 58% during peak load.
+• Optimized hot-path API endpoints through Redis read-through caching, connection-pool tuning, and EXPLAIN ANALYZE query plans, lifting throughput by 3.5x (from 2k to 7k RPS) and cutting p95 latency by 58% during peak load.

-• Instrumented services with structured JSON logging, OpenTelemetry traces, RED dashboards in Grafana, and SLO-based alerting via Prometheus, reducing mean time to detect from 18 minutes to 90 seconds and time to resolution by 62% across 6 incident drills.
+• Instrumented services with OpenTelemetry traces, structured JSON logs, RED dashboards in Grafana, and SLO-based alerting via Prometheus, reducing mean time to detect from 18 minutes to 90 seconds and time to resolution by 62% across 6 incident drills.

 Atlassian Back-End Engineer